15-day trial

 Ensure correct posture and adjust exercise intensity

-Take proper breaks and sleep well
+Take adequate breaks and sleep well

 Benefits of pressotherapy for treating muscle overload